CoherentNonsense/explorables-TB/README.md

 2. Add an explorable blueprint to the structure so you can enter it with emit("explorables", "load", [STRUCTURE_ID], [BLUEPRINT_OBJ])

+BLUEPRINT_OBJ can either be a blueprint object or a function that returns a blueprint object.
+The function is called for every structure placed so you can procedurally generate a blueprint per structure.

 ```js
 const { emit, makePlugin } = global.plugins;